Harsh17bit/LEARN/README.md

-# LEARN
+# LEARN demo
-this is my first git repository
+this is my first git repository. first change that is commit.